Operational Logging for SQL Server Workloads and Replication

 Why teams choose Atatus for MS SQL logs monitoring

-Atatus understands SQL Server ERRORLOG and Agent log formats and extracts structured fields such as severity, database name, and error codes.
+Atatus interprets SQL Server ERRORLOG and Agent logs with structured field extraction for severity, databases, and error codes.

 Centralized log visibility

-Collect logs from standalone SQL Server instances, Always On replicas, and clustered environments in a single timeline.
+Atatus collects logs from standalone instances, Always On replicas, and clustered environments into one timeline.

 Real-time alerting

-Trigger alerts on critical SQL Server log events such as failovers, deadlocks, backup failures, or repeated login errors.
+Atatus triggers alerts on failovers, deadlocks, backup failures, and repeated login errors.

-Correlate SQL Server log anomalies with application errors and infrastructure signals to reduce troubleshooting time.
+Atatus correlates SQL Server log anomalies with application and infrastructure signals.

-Ingest high-volume SQL Server logs reliably during peak workloads, maintenance windows, and recovery operations.
+Atatus reliably ingests high-volume SQL Server logs during peak and recovery operations.

 Unified Observability for Every Engineering Team